synthql/SynthQL/packages/docs/docs/900-architecture.md

 1.  `@synthql/handler-next`: contains a handler function that you can use in Next.js apps to parse and execute SynthQL queries sent over HTTP.

-1.  `@synthql/cli`: the CLI that allow you to generate the TypeScript types and schema files for your database.
+1.  `@synthql/cli`: the CLI that allows you to generate the TypeScript types and schema files for your database.

 These are the dependencies between the packages: